Bhojpur District, Nepal

 Bhojpur District (भोजपुर जिल्ला [bʱod͡zpur]) is one of 14 districts of Koshi Province of eastern Nepal.
 The district's area is 1,507 km2 with a population of 182,459 (2011).
 The administrative center is Bhojpur.
-It is surrounded by Dhankuta and Sankhuwasabha in the east, Khotang in the west, again Sankhuwasabha in north-east and Solukhumbu in the north-west and Udayapur in the South.
+It is surrounded by Dhankuta and Sankhuwasabha in the east, Khotang in the west, again Sankhuwasabha in north-east, Solukhumbu in the north-west and Udayapur in the South.

 Etymology

-According to the District Coordination Committee Bhojpur, this place was named after Betula utilis - the Himalayan birch, which was found here in large quantities.
-The Nepali name for Betula utilis is "Bhojpatra" (भोजपत्र).
+According to the District Coordination Committee Bhojpur, this place was named for the Himalayan birch (Betula utilis; Nepali भोजपत्र bhojpatra), which was found here in large quantities.
+Pur means 'city'.

-"Bhojpur" is a combination of two words "Bhoj" and "Pur", Bhoj refers to Bhojpatra (Betula utilis) and Pur refers to a place or city.

-According to history, Prithvi Narayan Shah gave a big party after winning a battle in this place.
-The Meaning of "Bhojpur" means party and "Pur" meaning "buried".
-After the party the food was more than enough for them and they were unable to eat it all.
-After that the Nepali armies buried all their wasted food here.
-So the name became Bhojpur.

 Geography and climate

-Classified as a Hill District, Bhojpur actually spans five of Nepal's eight climate zones.
+Classified as a hill district, Bhojpur actually spans five of Nepal's eight climate zones.
 3% of the district's area is below 300 meters elevation in the Lower Tropical zone and 31% is Upper Tropical from 300 to 1,000 meters.
 50% of the land area belongs to the Subtropical Zone between 1,000 and 2,000 meters and 15% is Temperate (2,000 to 3,000 meters).
 2% rises higher into the Subalpine Zone.